JoyWeze/JoyWeze/README.md

 - 👋 Hi, I’m @JoyWeze
-- 👀 I’m interested in Web Development
+- 👀 I’m a Frontend Web Developer
-- 🌱 I’m currently learning how to be an excellent front-end Developer
+- 🌱 I’m currently learning how to be an excellent Software Engineer
 - 💞️ I’m looking to collaborate on front end projects to help sharpen my skills and to connect with other front end developers
 - 📫 You can reach me via my E-mail at joyweze@gmail.com